One Pot Dinner: Unstuffed Peppers

 Directions:

-- Heat 1 tbsp olive oil over medium heat.
+- Heat the olive oil over medium heat.

 - Add ground beef and brown it for about 5-7 minutes.

 - When the beef is browned, add peppers, onions, and garlic mixture.
-Saute until they begin to become translucent.
+Sauté for another 5-6 minutes.

-- Mix well and add the tomato sauce and 1 cup of water.
-Stir to combine and lower to a simmer for 20 minutes.
+- Mix well and then add tomato sauce plus 3 cups of water.
+Stir and lower to a simmer, uncovered for 20 minutes.

-- Just before it’s finished, last 5 minutes, add 1/2 cup of half & half.
+- Just before it's finished after 15 minutes on low simmer, add 1/2 cup of half & half.
 It gives it a nice rich flavor and mouth feel.

 - OPTIONAL: Top it with feta or shredded cheese.